APPENDIX "B"

 euthanasia because of his belief in the sanctity of life, and because he

-believed that the practices cannot be controlled if legalized.304
+believed that the practices could not be controlled if legalized.301

 B5.4.1 Ethicists and other witnesses also discussed